Plan your Cloud migration

 Migrate all users and groups from the Confluence directory | Migrate all users and groups from your Confluence users directory.
 If you’re looking to speed up your migration, this option is faster.
 When migrating only a subset of users, the assistant needs to check them against every space in Confluence, which takes time. |

-Migrate users related to the selected spaces | Migrate only users that are referenced in the spaces you added to your migration plan, which includes users who:
+Migrate users related to the selected spaces | Migrate only users who have permission to access the space.
+This means users who are referenced in the spaces you added to your migration, including users who:

 When you choose Migrate users related to the selected spaces, we will still migrate some user data connected to the spaces you are migrating.
 This is to make sure that mentions, comments, and page history stay active.